getodk/docs/src/collect-adb.rst

      adb logcat > logfile.txt

-   This will write all logged errors to your local file :file:`logfile.txt`.
+   This will write all logged errors to your local file :file:`logfile.txt` as they occur.

 #.
 Reproduce the bug or crash event.